d34thM0TH3R/CTF-Writeups/deadface 2022/Traffic Analysis/Shells/Shells.md

 ## Write Up

 In the last challenge, Passing on Complexity, the traffic showed someone who had used a shell to find the backup users password.
-So examining the same TCP stream the shell name is at the top.
+Examining the same TCP stream the shell name can be seen at the top.

 ![PCAP showing shell name](Shells.PNG "Shell name shown")

 After doing some googling the shell is confirmed to be "b374k".